CraigSalajan/ml-playground/README.md

 We welcome contributions!
 Please see the CONTRIBUTING.md file for guidelines (if you plan on having one).
 Or you can state here that potential contributors can create an issue or a pull request.

 License:
-This project is licensed under [LICENSE NAME].
+This project is licensed under MIT.
 See the LICENSE file for details.